JohnGooler/symanteclog/readme.md

-# Symantec Security log analyzer for windows
+# Symantec Security log analyzer for windows (Beta)

 Get the security log from Symantec IDS/IPS and find the IP-address that attacked.